niolabs/ui-kit/README.md

 ## Include core CSS

 ```
-@import '/dist/nio';
+@import '~nio-ui-kit/dist/nio';
 ```

-The core CSS includes nioLabs theme overrides for bootstrap, as well as a few of the lightweight reset, normalize, and utility classes:
+The core CSS includes nioLabs theme overrides for bootstrap, as well as a few of the lightweight reset, normalize, and utility classes.

-@import './components/reactstrap/theme';
-@import '../node_modules/bootstrap/scss/variables';
-@import '../node_modules/bootstrap/scss/mixins';
-@import '../node_modules/bootstrap/scss/normalize';
-@import '../node_modules/bootstrap/scss/reboot';
-@import '../node_modules/bootstrap/scss/type';
-@import '../node_modules/bootstrap/scss/code';
-@import '../node_modules/bootstrap/scss/utilities';
-@import '../node_modules/bootstrap/scss/transitions';
-@import '../node_modules/bootstrap/scss/responsive-embed';

 Each component includes only the core css CSS classes it requires for itself.
-The docs site that is a part of this project uses webpack to remove any duplicates from the final combined css file.
+The docs site that is a part of this project uses webpack nanocss to remove any duplicates from the final combined css file.

 ## Customization

-To change the theme to match your brand colors, fork the repo and override the values in the src/_theme.scss.
+To change the theme to match your brand colors, fork the repo and override the values in the src/theme folder documents.

 ## Additional Documentation